![]() |

 We hauled the kayaks back up to the camper, and jumped on the motorcycle to get back to the truck before it got dark.
 It felt good to feel the warm afternoon air on my skin after sitting in that kayak all day.
 Between the rain and the splashing from the waves, my skin was waterlogged and ready to dry out.
 By the time we got back to the camper, it was all we could do to unload a few of the bags from the kayaks, and eat some dinner, before hitting the sack.
 I think I was falling asleep while I was shoveling food into my mouth and trying not to bring up the fact that I had ended the day with the unlucky number 13 for my total number of trout to Cindy's modest five.
 As we were cleaning up the dinner dishes, Cindy was getting down the Scrabble game when I asked "What are you thinking?"
 She said, "I know I'll win at this, and I cant go to bed with you having beat me that bad, so I want to kick your butt in a Scrabble game first!"

 We have plenty of guns, but I don't own any Bullet Proof Vests and shooting isn't a competition you want to get into with me.
 So the weather wasn't too good today, and we hadn't really had any of those Lay Around days in awhile.
 I had just finished one of the best books I've ever read, Night Fall by Nelson DeMille, and had kept bugging Cindy to read it.
 While I worked on the computer and my portfolio she laid in bed and read all morning.
 Listening to the rain hit the roof of the camper and watching the fog roll down the river must have been pretty mesmerizing, cause next thing you know, it's time for bed, and we hadn't done anything all day.
 We'll, we were able to finish a bunch of left-overs out of the fridge, Cindy read an entire 700 page book and I printed out a 50 page portfolio that I've been working on for a year now.
 So I guess we did get a few things accomplished.
+Make sure to check out our Gallery from the White River Area!
 Thursday May 10th 2007 Leaving the White Buffalo Resort was very hard.
 With the beautiful scenery and the World Class Fishing, it was a little slice of heaven in the Ozarks.
 But with the weekend approaching, the place was filling up and we wanted to get up near Jasper and the Buffalo River.

 Jasper isn't big by any means, but if you're into kayaking or canoeing, then this is the place to be.
 Just about every truck in the little mountain town has a canoe or kayak on it's roof, and the local motel even shuttles canoers up the river.
 By the time we got here, some rain clouds had moved in, so we grabbed a campsite at the Dogwood Springs Campground, and settled in for the night.
 I'm starting to think that the Ozarks remind me of Hawaii or Florida.
 It's a beautiful, warm day, and then it'll rain for a little while every afternoon.
 Maybe it's just the fact that it's spring, but it's somewhat nice and keeping the Buffalo River up for us.
 I guess by the end of this month, this upper part isn't run-able.
 So we'll see tomorrow.
 Friday May 11th 2007 We stopped by the Chamber of Commerce to get some info on the local outfitters and see what we shouldn't miss while in town, and while talking to the very nice woman, she told us not to miss the Cliff House Inn.
 She said the views are amazing and the food is just as good.